NCPP/ocgis/doc/operations.rst

 3    Basin C
 ==== =======

-If the goal is to subset the data by the boundary of "Basin A" and write the resulting data to netCDF, a call to OCGIS looks like:
+If the goal is to subset the data by the boundary of "Basin A" and write the resulting data to netCDF, a call to OpenClimateGIS operations looks like:

 >>> import ocgis
 >>> rd = ocgis.RequestDataset(uri='/path/to/data.nc', variable='tas')